 Your calendar should include the activity you will complete each month and, as a minimum, cover:

-Be efficient by repurposing existing content.
+Be efficient by repurposing existing content marketing assets for your current campaign.
 This is a very effective and efficient way of producing new content.
 Start with content that has previously has attracted a good amount of traffic (and / or converts well) and either bring it up to date or recycle it into different formats.

 Repurposing content can give you further opportunity to rank within search engines around your topic clusters and keywords.
 It can also help you to reach new audiences that are consuming content on other channels.